 The following Local Government guidance note provides comprehensive and up to date legal information covering:

 carrying out development without the required planning permission—this inherently requires that unauthorised operations or a material change of use, both of which constitute development within the meaning of TCPA 1990, s 55 have occurred, and that planning permission is required for that development and has not been obtained.
-In deciding whether a breach of planning control has occurred within this context, the guidance and case law concerned with the meaning of ‘development’ will need to be followed—see Overview: Is planning permission required?
+In deciding whether a breach of planning control has occurred within this context, the guidance and case law concerned with the meaning of ‘development’ will need to be followed—see Practice Notes: Operational development and Material change of use

 failing to comply with any condition or limitation subject to which planning permission has been granted—this includes any of the limitations or conditions applied to individual permitted development rights in the Town and County Planning (General Permitted Development) (England) Order 2015, SI 2015/596